The Voyage of the Mimi: Beginning of the end

 Marston retained ownership of the vessel until 1998, when the boat was sold to new owners Captain George G. Story of Gloucester, Massachusetts, his brother Captain Alan M. Story of Deltona, Florida, and Spiro "Steve" Cocotas, also from Gloucester.
 They operated the vessel as Three Mates Inc. for several years, bringing the boat to as many as 28 cities along the east coast.

 After years of ownership under Three Mates Inc., Mimi was repossessed for financial reasons and sold at public auction in Massachusetts.
 Michael Spurgeon developed a plan to resurrect the Mimi, and the vessel was subsequently purchased with venture capital provided by Spurgeon's employer, Capt.
-Greg Muzzy, a Boston-area entrepreneur who owns and operates the "Liberty Fleet of Tall Ships,".
+Greg Muzzy, a Boston-area entrepreneur who owns and operates the "Liberty Fleet of Tall Ships".
 Mimi was sailed from Gloucester to the Mystic River in Boston, where she was kept docked at various marinas in East Boston and Chelsea.

-Spurgeon's intention was to rehabilitate the ship and possibly court a Discovery Channel special about Mimi's story.
+Spurgeon's intention was to rehabilitate the ship and possibly court a Discovery Channel special about Mimis story.
 After spending approximately $100,000 on infrastructural investments on the ship, including a complete rebuild of the stern and diesel engine, the ship became too costly to continue work on.

 In 2008, it was discovered that a homeless man had been living aboard the ship while docked at the marina, and he was promptly kicked out.
 In an act of revenge, the man returned and removed one of several plugs in the belly of the ship, allowing her to rapidly fill with water.
 Mimi sank while at port, effectively ruining all electronics aboard the ship as well as seriously damaging the recently rebuilt engine.
 A significant amount of damage occurred above the keel of the ship due to freshwater clams colonizing the wood while she was underwater, rendering restoration nearly impossible.

 She was floated back to the surface by a recovery team two weeks later, and sat disused after that.

 Attempted revival and final disposal

 In the summer of 2010, two recent graduates of the University of Vermont who had been fans of The Voyage of the Mimi stumbled upon the Mimi at port and mounted an effort to save the ship, which had fallen into a state of disrepair.
-Their efforts ultimately proved unsuccessful, given among other factors the high cost that would be required to save the ship and the Mimi's limited historical value, so the Mimi was scrapped in July 2011.
+Their efforts ultimately proved unsuccessful, given among other factors the high cost that would be required to save the ship and the Mimis limited historical value, so the Mimi was scrapped in July 2011.